kadeeeem/kadeeeem.github.io/_posts/2025-12-9-PE-CE-Peering.md

 ### BGP

 In the context of an MPLS L3VPN, BGP is used between the PE and CE routers to advertise customer LAN networks into the VRF.
-BGP's role in this scenario is primarily to serve as the control-plane protocol that delivers customer routes to the MPLS backbone, where the Label Switching Routers(LSRs) can assign labels and provide end-to-end reachability between sites.
-Note that the BGP syntax on the PE routers will vary slightly due to the introduction of VRFs.
+BGP's role in this scenario is primarily to serve as the control-plane protocol that delivers customer routes to the MPLS backbone, where the ***Label Switching Routers(LSRs)*** can assign labels and provide end-to-end reachability between sites.
 Please see the configuration below for reference.

 <br>
 ###### *Customer-Routers*